apollographql/apollo-client/react-docs/source/queries.md

 title: Queries
 ---

 On this page, you can learn how to use `react-apollo` to attach GraphQL query results to your React UI.
+This guide assumes some familiarity with GraphQL itself.
 You can read about GraphQL queries themselves in detail at [graphql.org](http://graphql.org/docs/queries/).

-Note that when using `react-apollo`, you don't have to learn anything special about the query syntax, since everything is just standard GraphQL.
-Anything you can type into the GraphiQL query explorer, you can also put into your `react-apollo` code.
+One of our core values is "it's just GraphQL".
+When using `react-apollo`, you don't have to learn anything special about the query syntax, since everything is just standard GraphQL.
+Anything you can type into the GraphiQL query IDE, you can also put into your `react-apollo` code.

 <h2 id="basics">Basic Queries</h2>